EDCD/EDMarketConnector/Contributing.md

    succinct for `<title>`, it's just there for easy reference, it doesn't need to be the entire title of the appropriate issue.

-Which branch you base your work on will depend on which class of WIP it is.
+The branch you base your work on will depend on which class of WIP it is.
 If you're fixing a bug in the latest `stable` then it's best to base your branch on its HEAD.
 If it's a fix for a beta release then base off of `beta`'s HEAD.
 If you're working on a new feature then you'd want to base the work on `develop`'s HEAD.

 **Important**: Please *under no circumstance* merge *from* the source branch after you have started work in your WIP branch.
-If there are any non-trivial conflicts when we merge your Pull Request then we might ask you to rebase your WIP branch on the latest version of the source branch.
-Otherwise we'll work out how to best merge your changes via comments in the Pull Request.
+If there are any non-trivial conflicts when we merge your Pull Request then we might ask you to *rebase* your WIP branch on the latest version of the source branch.
+Otherwise, we'll work out how to best merge your changes via comments in the Pull Request.

 ## Linting